PrdTTony/php-api-to-license-plugins-inc-/README.md

     'database' => 'xxx',
 ]);
 ```
   2. Go to phpmyadmin and create a new table.
-Import the ServersLicense.sql file to the table.
+Import the ServersLicense.sql file into the table.

   3. Add your api url to __**sUrl**__ in *plugin_protect.inc* (line *55*)